Compassion.Purpose. Empowerment.

 Or Call: 602-616-5557

-Relief in Kipsaina, Kenya
+Orphan Outreach in Kenya

 Pastor Ryan Orosco shares his team’s heartfelt mission, goals, and experiences, highlighting the spiritual empowerment that serves as the foundation of Missions for Orphans.

-Here are some of our latest mission efforts.
+Here are some of our latest efforts.

 We recently met a young girl who tragically lost her arm to a jigger infestation.
 She comes from a family of four children—three girls and one boy.